Composite images of Galois for elliptic curves over $\mathbf{Q}$ & Entanglement fields: Analysis of Rational Points --- Genus 3

 \subsubsection{The impish ones}

 There are two isomorphism classes

 of non-hyperelliptic genus 3 curves whose rational points we could not provably determine.
 We record our attempts here, discuss why the above methods do not work, and suggest further techniques for analysis.
-For the remainder of this section, let $X$ denote one of the composite level modular curves appearing above.
+For the remainder of this section, let $X$ denote the smooth projective compactification of one of these modular curves.

-First, these two isomorphism classes have Jacobians of rank at most 3, which means that Chabauty's method is not possible.
+First, these two isomorphism classes have Jacobians of rank at most 3, which strongly suggests that Chabauty's method is not possible.
 We next attempt an argument using Prym varieties.
 For each isomorphism class, we find the determinantal decomposition and form the \'etale double cover $D_{\delta}$.
 To our chagrin, each $X$ has a twist $F_{\delta}$ with positive rank.
-The curve $X_{H_{107},\ref{G43}}(48)$ has a twist $F_{\delta}$ with rank 1, and while Chabauty on the Prym is possible, the implement is difficult; see \cite[Section~8]{bruin2008arithmetic} for ``by hand" example.
+The curve $X_{H_{107},\ref{G43}}(48)$ has a twist $F_{\delta}$ with rank 1, and while Chabauty on the Prym is possible, the implement is difficult; see \cite[Section~8]{bruin2008arithmetic} for a ``by hand" example.
 The other curve $X_{H_{105},\ref{G43}}(48)$ has a twist with rank 2 meaning we cannot attempt Chabauty's method on the Prym.
 These curves could admit other \'etale double covers coming from non-trivial $2$-torsion in $J_X(\mQ)$.
 However, we determine that $J_X(\mQ)[\tors] \iso \ZZ{2}\times \ZZ{4}$ through local considerations, and so each curve $X$ only admits one such double cover.

 As above, we find that these curves map to a positive rank elliptic curve, and so $J_X \sim E \times A$ where $A$ is some abelian surface over $\mQ$.
 We first attempt to decompose $A$ into sub-factors and hope that we find a rank zero piece.
 We determine that $A$ is simple over $\mQ$ using Honda--Tate theory and computing that the characteristic polynomial of Frobenius is irreducible for some prime $p$.
 Similar computations strongly suggest that $A$ splits over a quadratic extension $K/\mQ$ into the the two-fold product of an elliptic curve $E_2$ with good reduction outside of 2 and 3.
 In order to find this elliptic curve, we need to enumerate the non-isomorphic elliptic curves over $K$ with such reduction.